 I would be a liar if I say that I was not disappointed and that I did not reconsider multiple times leaving.
 I cherish opera, not the singers.
 They come and go.
 I am completely aware that hearing amazing voices combined with such divine music is worth every minute of waiting but when you have to suffer discomfort throughout the whole opera you are just deprived of the full pleasure there is.

-At first we were waiting only outside and maybe four hour later they opened the doors.
+At first we were waiting only outside and maybe four hours later they finally opened the doors.
 I have decided that if I make it inside I would stay but if not I would leave and just feel bad afterwards.
-I made it really close, there were just fifteen people after me and then it was the door.
+I made it really close, there were just fifteen people after me and then it was – the door.
 It was the first time that I have waited so long and it was truly an adventure.
-Once I got my card and finally got to see how many people were there exactly before me I got a headache and I am not joking.
+Once I got my card and finally got to see how many people were there exactly before me I got a headache and I am not even joking.

 After I got my place I was a bit relieved and finally had a bit of a break from all the waiting.
 It was time to prepare myself for what I was about to witness.
 The opera was really one of a kind.
-I am repeating myself but – I have never seen such thing.
-What was the first surprise for the night was after the “E lucevan le stelle”.
-When Kaufmann stopped singing the whole room burst into clapping.
+I am repeating myself but – I have never seen such a thing.
+What was the first surprise for the night was that after the “E lucevan le stelle” when Kaufmann stopped singing the whole room burst into clapping.
 I think it was a total of five minutes applause, accompanied by lots of “Bravo” and “Bis”.
 Maybe one or two minutes passed and the poor guy had to sit down to wait all of the clapping to stop.
 Of course he knew what the audience wanted – a “da capo” or in simple words – to sing it again and so he did.